 Sam: Listen, it's not really stealing.
 It's more like, uh, uh, borrowing without asking.

-Agent Pierce: All this means is that D.C. likes having someone who can work off the books.
+Agent Pearce: All this means is that D.C. likes having someone who can work off the books.

 Michael: Last time I checked, that was illegal.